-With Summer coming to an end and fall quickly arriving, it's still not too late to purchase a Bat House.
-By installing a bat house you are helping to attract bats to your area.
-Bats in return will consume mosquitoes which are known to be carriers of the West Nile Virus and EEE virus.
-Along with eating mosquitos bats also consume other nighttime insects, such as moths, nats, etc. All Bat Houses are Handcrafted by P&S Country Crafts L.L.C. located in Bristol NH, USA.
+Give the gift that keeps on giving!
+With a bat house you attract bats that will consume mosquitoes which are known to be carriers of the West Nile Virus and EEE virus.
+Along with eating mosquitos bats also consume other nighttime insects, such as moths, gnats, etc. All Bat Houses are Handcrafted by P&S Country Crafts L.L.C. located in Bristol NH, USA.
+Order now to have your bat house by the holidays.
 All with Free Shipping!

 Endangered Bats in the United States